|

 He went to Berlin in 1942 where he made speeches and radio broadcasts and also

-visited prisoner of war camps, exhorting Allied prisoners to fight for the
+visited prisoner of war camps, exhorting Allied prisoners to fight for the Germans

-charges.
-He came to trial at the Old Bailey on the 26th of November 1945 and pleaded guilty,
+to trial at the Old Bailey on the

-his whole trial lasting just eight minutes.
-He was then transferred to
+just eight minutes.
+He was then transferred to Wandsworth to await his

-Wandsworth to await his appointment with Albert Pierrepoint on Wednesday, the 19th of December 1945.
+appointment with Albert Pierrepoint on Wednesday, the 19th of December 1945.
 Harry Critchell was the assistant.

-trademark "Germany
+accent and trademark "Germany

-calling" at the start of his radio propaganda broadcasts from Germany, held a
+calling" at the start of his radio propaganda broadcasts from Germany,

-British passport and as such, this made him guilty of treason for these
+held a British passport and as such, this made him guilty of treason for these

 broadcasts during the war.
 Joyce was actually an American citizen, although he